-Public insurance plans typically cover the cost of emergency care and hospitalization for pet owners.
+Public insurance plans typically cover the cost of animal emergency care and hospitalization for pet owners.
 But again, this can depend on the size of your community and its ability to pay.

 Aside from that, the 3 most common pet insurance plans are lifetime coverage, time-limited coverage, and accident-only.
 These are fairly self-explanatory, but you’ll want to make sure that you have enough of these types of plans to cover all of the things that insurance will cover.

 5) Are There Any Disadvantages to Your Pet Being Insured?

 Pre-existing, life-threatening diseases such as cancer are usually not covered if you buy insurance post-diagnosis.
 You’ll usually have to cover these out of pocket.
 However, some companies will cover cancer care, if you availed an insurance policy before a diagnosis was made.